fox-techniques/hestia-logger/docs/index.md

 **HESTIA** is a powerful, structured, asynchronous logging framework designed for modern applications.
 It ensures **scalable, structured, and efficient** log management across distributed systems, making debugging and observability seamless.

 **HESTIA** provides structured, asynchronous, and customizable logging for cloud-native, IoT, and real-time applications.
-Whether you're working with **FastAPI, Flask, Kubernetes, or ELK stack**, Hestia ensures that your logs are well-organized, reliable, and easy to query.
+Whether you're working with **FastAPI, Flask, Kubernetes, or Elastic stack**, Hestia ensures that your logs are well-organized, reliable, and easy to query.

 ## 🌟 Key Features